Simple-Press/simple-press/readme.txt

 = 6.7.0 =
 * New
 	* G00122: Add option to sort by the membership column in the FORUM->USERS->MEMBER INFORMATION list.

+* Tweak
+	* G00126: Tools popup on desktop makes better use of horizontal space.

 * Fix
 	* G00121: Fix an issue with deleting subsites rendering all user posts as guests in any other site that has the forum in use.
 	* G00116: When sorting the user list under FORUM->USERS->MEMBER INFORMATION, the list would be unstyled.